percona/psmdb-docs/source/kmip.rst

    * - ``kmipRotateMasterKey``
      - boolean
      - Controls master keys rotation.
 When enabled, generates the new master key version and re-encrypts the keystore.
 Available as of version 4.4.14-14.
 Requires the unique ``--kmipKeyIdentifier`` for every ``mongod`` node.
+   * - ``--kmipClientCertificatePassword``
+     - string
+     - The password for the KMIP client private key or certificate.
+Use this parameter only if the KMIP client private key or certificate is encrypted.
+Available starting with version 4.4.15-15.

 Key rotation
 ================